heryxpc/naivechain/README.md

-# Naiveprime - Code based on: https://github.com/lhartikk/naivechain - a blockchain implementation in 200 lines of code.
+# Naivechainprime - Code based on: https://github.com/lhartikk/naivechain - a blockchain implementation in 200 lines of code.
 Main difference is that this case uses prime numbers to validate new blocks.

 ### Modified to support an example of Proof of Work: calculate prime numbers and hash them.